Medicaid Waivers / Home and Community Based Services

 Adults and children with medical needs requiring skilled nursing care/TBI: Apply through your your local Area Agency on Aging (AAA).
 Obtain the number of your local AAA office by calling 800-986-3505.

 If you need assistance in completing the application, contact The Arc at 317-977-2375 or 800-382-9100 and ask to speak to a Family Advocate.

 Family Supports & Community Integration and Habilitation Waiver

 Eligibility: Must meet ICF/DD level of care.
 An ICF/DD is a facility specifically licensed to care for people with developmental disabilities.
 In Indiana, group homes for 6-8 people may be licensed as an ICF/DD.
 Large facilities for 15 or more people may also be licensed as an ICF/DD.
 The income and resources of an adult or child (under 18) receiving waiver services Are considered in determining financial eligibility.
 Parental income and resources for children under 18 is NOT considered.
 Medicaid financial eligibility for individuals receiving waiver services is based on 300% of the Supplemental Security Income (SSI) maximum.
-As of January, 2018 the SSI maximum income is $750 per month, making Medicaid Waiver financial eligibility $2,250 per month.
+As of January, 1 2020, 300% of the SSI maximum is $2,349 per month.